zonyyu/Topic-3----Optimizing-Your-Learning-Algorithm/README.md

 This section details instructions to guide the instructor in delivering the course.
 The instructor should fill out the blank notebooks in the `workshop` branch according to the reference in the `master` branch (if it is possible, use dual monitors so you can have the reference code opened side by side.) **There will be function calls already written in the blank notebook, please run those calls without modifications.**

 Below is the curriculum of this repository, as well as the order of content to be delivered. **Be sure to familiarize yourself with the code before teaching!
-Feel free to explore the notebooks as well as the web app `suv.py`**.
+Feel free to explore the notebooks for course material as well as the programming exercise `Cat-astrophe.ipynb`.**

 ### Getting set up (Jupyter Notebok)
 1. Clone this repo into a working directory